metagenomics/metagenomics-workshop/docs/nextflow_nf_core/nextflow.rst

 Operators
 ----------

 Nextflow provides a powerful set of operators that allow manipulation and control of the data flow.
 These operators can be categorized into several types based on their functionality: filtering, transforming, splitting, combining, forking, and performing arithmetic operations.
 This document outlines examples of each category.
+You can try different operators in ``ch4.nf`` file.

 - **Filtering**